 This identification of need will be shared with parents.
 This will indicate the difficulties and strengths your child has, the levels of progress and attainment at the time and what support and provision we think is best for your child.
 We will write a Person Centred Plan and your child will be added to the school SEN register.
 This will include the category of need.
 It will also outline what additional provision and/or intervention that will be put in place for your child.
 It will explicitly indicate what the provision is, who will be involved in leading that provision and how often it will occur.
 This may involve:

 • 1:1 support;

 • differentiated work.

 It will also indicate the desired outcomes for your child once the provision is in place.
-At this stage we will meet with you to share the provision map, add your views and desired outcomes to it and you will then have a copy to retain for your records.
+At this stage we will meet with you to share the Person Centred Plan, add your views and desired outcomes to it and you will then have a copy to retain for your records.
 We will continue to meet you at least once a term to discuss the progress made and share with you what outcomes we all would like your child to achieve.
 We would also expect parents to ensure, with support from the school nurse or their own GP, that basic health checks are in place, such as hearing and sight tests.